stratrek/quantconnect-mcp-server/README.md

 ## Configuration Examples
-To connect local MCP clients (like Claude Desktop) to the QC MCP Server, add the following JSON to your configuration file:
+To connect local MCP clients (like Claude Desktop) to the QC MCP Server, follow these steps:

+1. Install Docker Desktop and Claude Desktop.
+2. Clone this repository to your local machine.
+3. In a terminal, navigate to the project and then run `docker build -t mcp-server .`.
+4. Add the following JSON to your configuration file:
 ```json
 {
   "mcpServers": {